atos-tools/atos-utils/doc/tutorial.rst

 In order to do fine grain exploration the compiler must be a GCC compiler >= 4.5 with support for plugins enabled.
 This feature will be detected by the tool and used if available.
-An exploration on a file by file basis is also possible, but this feature is not available yet in ATOS tools 1.0.x.
+An exploration on a file by file basis is also possible if the compiler does not support plugins.

-In addition to plugin support at compile time, the tool must be assisted at run time in order to get profile information and identify functions which are critical for performance (hot functions), and functions which do not contribute to performance (cold functions).
+In addition the tool must be assisted at run time in order to get profile information and identify functions which are critical for performance (hot functions), and functions which do not contribute to performance (cold functions).

-This is not yet automated in the tools, hence one has to specify a specific script to the configuration in order to retrieve ``oprofile`` like output generated by the run script.
+Hence one has to specify a specific script to the configuration in order to retrieve ``oprofile`` like output generated by the run script.

+The atos tools support also the ``perf`` tool as an alternative to ``oprofile``.

 In order to use the oprofile tool for generating a profile, create a new run script adding the ``opcontrol`` commands necessary for initializing, starting and stopping oprofile, and generating the oprofile report and pass it to the ``atos-init`` tool.

-For our SHA1 C++ example, the oprofile run script can for instance consists in:
+For our SHA1 C++ example, the oprofile run script is:

 ::

-  $ cat run_oprofile.sh
+  $ cat run-oprofile.sh
   #!/usr/bin/env bash
   set -e
   cleanup() {
+    trap - EXIT INT TERM QUIT
     sudo opcontrol --stop
     sudo opcontrol --shutdown
   }
-  trap cleanup EXIT INT TERM QUIT sudo opcontrol --init sudo opcontrol --start-daemon --separate=lib,kernel --no-vmlinux sudo opcontrol --reset sudo opcontrol --start dd if=/dev/urandom bs=4K count=1K 2>/dev/null | /usr/bin/time -p ./sha [ ${PIPESTATUS[0]} = 0 ] || exit 1
+  trap cleanup EXIT INT TERM QUIT rm -f oprof.out sudo opcontrol --init sudo opcontrol --start-daemon --separate=lib,kernel --no-vmlinux sudo opcontrol --reset sudo opcontrol --start
+  `dirname $0`/run.sh
-  opreport -l sha -w -D none
+  opreport -l sha -w -D none >oprof.out

-Note that in this setup opcontrol needs sudo privileges.
-Note also that the timing for the application (``./sha`` there) has been included into the script.
+Note that opcontrol needs sudo privileges.
+Use the ``perf`` tool if available which is simpler to use and does not need privileges.

 Note also that for retrieving the oprofile output, ``opreport`` is used, with the options to turn off demangling and enable per application report.

+The resulting profile output must be dumped into a ``oprof.out`` file.

 Once the script is ready, it can be tested for instance on the reference configuration by doing: